 From 2016 through 2017, weather has been more extreme than usual, with swings in low and high temperatures and record flooding.
 In fact, we have had what you might call a record number of weather records!

 Have you had power outages?
-Here are a few quick tips to prepare for spring and summer storms:
+Here are a few quick tips to prepare for summer storms: